rapidstack/rapidstack/packages/lambda/src/handlers/type-safe-api/spec.md

 ## End Goal

-Existing solutions for a end-to-end type-safe API like tRPC work well, but don't take advantage of the full HTTP and REST protocol.
+Existing solutions for a end-to-end type-safe API like tRPC work well, but don't take advantage of the full set of features from HTTP and follow conventional RESTful apis with verbs and whatnot.
 I would like to have the same sort of functionality, but be broader with what routes and verbs can be used to call the API.
 Ideally this would function like the following:

 ```ts
 // api-handler.ts